Widows' Peak: Production notes

 The film was mainly shot on location in the counties of Wicklow, Dublin and Kilkenny.
-The house used during production was that of Stonehurst, Killiney Hill Road, Co.
-Dublin.
+The house used during production was that of Stonehurst, Killiney Hill Road, County Dublin.
 The concept for the film came from its co-producer Prudence Farrow.
 While it had been intended for her mother Maureen O'Sullivan to play the role of Miss O'Hare, the part went to O'Sullivan's daughter and Prudence's sister Mia Farrow.
 O'Sullivan declined the part due to her advanced age and dwindling stamina.

 Set in the 1920s, the film's period wardrobe needs were handled by Angels and Bermans as well as Costumi d'Arte and European Costume Company.
 Consolata Boyle was the costume designer.

-The film grossed $6.2 million in U.S. theatrical release.

 Reception

 The film was well received by critics and the public.
 Roger Ebert of the Chicago Sun-Times said, the film "uses understated humor and fluent, witty speech; it's a delight to listen to, as it gradually reveals how eccentric these apparently respectable people really are."

+The film did poorly in the United Kingdom and Ireland grossing £0.2 million ($0.3 million).
+In the United States and Canada it opened on 40 screens and grossed $133,084 in its opening weekend, however, $90,000 of that came from the United States, where it was playing on just 9 screens.
+After 10 days it had grossed $1.5 million in the United States and Canada, where it eventually grossed $6.2 million.